Surgery for melanoma

 Read more about this on the National Institute for Health and Care Excellence website.

 To help you make a decision about your treatment, there is also a website that provides a tool called an option grid.
 These grids provide information about different treatment options, to help people make decisions.
-You can look at the option grids website.
-You need to log in to use this website.
-You can find the option grids for lymph node removal (lymphadenectomy) under 'M' for melanoma.
+You can look at the option grids website and find the option grids for lymph node removal (lymphadenectomy) under 'M' for melanoma.

 You may have surgery to remove tumours that have spread to other areas of the body.
 This is called metastasectomy.
 The operation you have depends on which part of the body the melanoma is in.